 Here’s how the process flows when managed digitally:

-• Department heads and safety officers review the request, adding comments or approvals.
+- Department heads and safety officers review the request in sequence or in parallel, adding comments or approvals.

-• Corrective or preventive actions are assigned with clear deadlines and instructions.
+- Corrective or preventive actions are assigned to the right individuals, with clear deadlines and instructions.

-• A final review takes place, ensuring all conditions are met before closure.
+- A final review takes place, ensuring all conditions have been met before closure.

 The result is a clear, auditable trail that leaves no room for ambiguity.
 Everyone knows what stage the change is at, who is responsible, and whether the risks have been addressed.